TRADER INFORMATION

 Ensure you have our email address saved to your White List / Safe Contacts in your email provider so I don't end up in your spam folder or trash.

-So if you don't want to miss out please fill in the application form, mark the dates accordingly and please MARK THEM IN YOUR OWN DIARY so you don't end up double booking yourself!
+So if you don't want to miss out please email me, let me know what date/s and please MARK THEM IN YOUR OWN DIARY so you don't end up double booking yourself!

 Initial interest can be made through Facebook by message but apart from that ALL communication MUST be made by email.
-Facebook messages, posts and comments can slip under the radar and not be picked up on.
-Or if I read them later in the evening when I don’t have my database of names open on my laptop (as I really should not be working at that hour!) and say to you “please email me” as otherwise it will get forgotten.
 Email is always best – you can always drop me a message on Fb saying have just emailed you.

 If you receive an invitation to trade and you are unable to make it, please reply to it to let me know so I can offer the space to someone else.